Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 ### **Scope**

 My website's main target users are both casual and passionate gamers.
-The scope of this app is to provide a place where any gamer, with any platform or console preference can share their honest opinions on the games they have played, or read those other users like themselves have posted.
+The scope of this app is to provide a place where any gamer, with any platform or console preference, can share their honest opinions on the games they have played, or read those other users as themselves have posted.

-My app caters to the basic needs of an administrator by including an variety of tools in order to moderate user posted content and provide updates to the website with more gaming platforms, genres or games.
+My app caters to the basic needs of an administrator by including a variety of tools in order to moderate user posted content and provide updates to the website with more gaming platforms, genres or games.

-My project provides every user tier 'CRUD' 'CRUD' (Create Read Update Delete) functionality on any of their own data added to the wesbite, with tools to search, sort and make any edits.
+My project provides every user tier 'CRUD' 'CRUD' (Create Read Update Delete) functionality on any of their own data added to the website, with tools to search, sort and make any edits.

 I bucket my features into separate lists by priority: